snikket-im/snikket-android/README.md

 There are two build flavors available. *free* and *playstore*.
 Unless you know what you are doing you only need *free*.

+You will find the apks in the `./build/outputs/apk/conversationsFreeSystem/debug/` directory.

+Be careful, the resulting apks will not install unless you delete your existing Conversations installation (which will delete all the messages from your phone, and if you have used OMEMO, you will not be able to restore them from the server).
+Do it at your own risk.

+You, though, can make your own build a "test build", that can be installed alongside the normal (F-Droid or Google Play) Conversations:

+In the file `build.gradle`, find the line `applicationId "eu.siacs.conversations"` , and replace it with `applicationId "my.conversations.fork"`, also below replace "Conversations" appName with "MyCFork".
+Then the resulting APK can be installed ALONGSIDE normal Conversations.
+And have a different name so it's not confusing

+WARNING: DO NOT REPLACE ANYTHING ELSE ANYWHERE ELSE, DO NOT REPLACE THIS PROJECT WIDE.
+JUST 2 strings in THAT specific file!

 [![Build Status](https://travis-ci.org/inputmice/Conversations.svg?branch=development)](https://travis-ci.org/inputmice/Conversations)